transifex/transifex-javascript/packages/dom/README.md

 ## Translating links

 To translate a link you should treat each URL as translatable text.
-To do so, use the special directive `tx-content="translate_urls"` to enable this functionality for a node and its children.
+To do so, use the special directive `ws-content="translate_urls"` to enable this functionality for a node and its children.

 Before: